joealewine/blockchain-rhos/vscode-extension.md

   - Install the normal version, not the version marked as "light".
   - Install the Win32 version into C:\OpenSSL-Win32 on 32-bit systems.
   - Install the Win64 version into C:\OpenSSL-Win64 on 64-bit systems.

+**If installing Node and npm using a manager such as 'nvm' or 'nodenv', you will need to set the default/global version and restart VS Code for the version to be detected by the Prerequisites page.**

 ### Install the extension
 {: #develop-vscode-installing-the-extension}